wp-plugins/leaflet-maps-marker/readme.txt

 Initial release

 == Changelog ==

+= v1.3 - 17.01.2012 =
+* NEW: add mass actions for makers (assign markers to layer, delete markers)
+* CHANGED: flattr now embedded as static image as long loadtimes decrease usability because Google Places scripts starts only afterwards
+* CHANGED: marker-/layername for panel in backend now gets refreshed dynamically after entering in form field
+* CHANGED: geo microformat tags are now also added to maps added directly via shortcode
+* OPTIMIZED: div structure and order for maps on frontend
+* BUGFIX: map/panel width were not the same due to css inheritance
+* BUGFIX: map css partially broken in IE < 9 when viewing backend maps
+* BUGFIX: links in maps were underlined on some templates
+* BUGFIX: panel API link images had borders on some templates
+* BUGFIX: text in layer controlbox was centered on some templates
+* REMOVED: global stats for plugin installs, marker/layer edits and deletions
+* REMOVED: featured sponsor in admin header
+* REMOVED: developers comments from css- and js-files

 = v1.2.2 - 14.01.2012 =
 * BUGFIX: custom marker icons were not shown on certain hosts due to different wp-upload-directories